aws-samples/aws-analytics-reference-architecture/README.md

 Before starting the deployment, ensure that the following steps are completed.

 1. [Create an AWS account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)
+2. The Analytics Reference Architecture can only be deployed in **eu-west-1** for the moment
-2. [Subscribe to Amazon QuickSight](https://docs.aws.amazon.com/quicksight/latest/user/signing-up.html) (if you plan to deploy the data visualization module)
+3. [Subscribe to Amazon QuickSight](https://docs.aws.amazon.com/quicksight/latest/user/signing-up.html) (if you plan to deploy the data visualization module)
-3. Install the following components with the specified version on the machine from which the deployment will be executed:
+4. Install the following components with the specified version on the machine from which the deployment will be executed:
     1. Python [3.8-3.9.2]
     2. Node [<15.6]
     3. Git